What Is a Blind Hole?

 Buyer Checklist:

-• Confirm if thread depth is shorter than full hole depth
+• Verify if thread depth is less than total hole depth

-• Ensure hole bottom type is indicated (especially for blind tapped holes)
+• Confirm hole bottom type (especially for blind tapped holes)

-• Request CAD model with sectional view for review
+• Request CAD models with sectional views for review

 Inspection and Post-Machining Preparation for Blind Holes